InfuseAI/primehub-python-sdk/docs/CLI/admin/users.md

 Manage users

 Available Commands:
-  create               Create a user delete               Delete an user by id get                  Get an user by id list                 List users reset-password       Reset password by id update               Update the user
+  add-group            Add group connection to a user by id create               Create a user delete               Delete an user by id get                  Get an user by id list                 List users list-group           List group of a user by id remove-group         Remove group connection from a user by id reset-password       Reset password by id update               Update the user